-- 5.77 An authorised undertaking may use for internal modelling purposes, a different time period or risk measure than that set out in paragraphs 5.4(a), 5.4(c) and 5.5 only where the outputs of the internal model can be used by the undertaking to calculate the Solvency Capital Requirement in a manner that provides policyholders and insureds with a level of protection equivalent to that set out in paragraphs 5.3 to 5.6. - 5.78 An authorised undertaking shall, whenever practicable, derive the Solvency Capital Requirement directly from the probability distribution forecast generated by the internal model of that undertaking, using the Value-at-Risk measure set out in paragraph 5.5. - 5.79 Where an authorised undertaking cannot derive the Solvency Capital Requirement directly from the probability distribution forecast generated by its internal model, then the undertaking shall apply to the competent authority to allow approximations to be used in the process to calculate the Solvency Capital Requirement. - 5.80 In considering such an application, an authorised undertaking shall demonstrate to the competent authority that it can provide its policyholders with a level of protection equivalent to that provided for in the Solvency Capital Requirement in accordance with paragraphs 5.3 to 5.6. - 5.81 When required to do so by the competent authority, an authorised undertaking shall run its internal model on relevant benchmark portfolios and using assumptions based on external rather than internal data in order to verify the calibration of the internal model and to check that its specification is in line with generally accepted market practice.
+- 5.5.84 An authorised undertaking may use for internal modelling purposes, a different time period or risk measure than that set out in paragraphs 5.5.4(a), 5.5.4(c) and 5.5.5 only where the outputs of the internal model can be used by the undertaking to calculate the Solvency Capital Requirement in a manner that provides policyholders and insureds with a level of protection equivalent to that set out in paragraphs 5.5.3 to 5.5.6. - 5.5.85 An authorised undertaking shall, whenever practicable, derive the Solvency Capital Requirement directly from the probability distribution forecast generated by the internal model of that undertaking, using the Value-at-Risk measure set out in paragraph 5.5.5. - 5.5.86 Where an authorised undertaking cannot derive the Solvency Capital Requirement directly from the probability distribution forecast generated by its internal model, the competent authority may allow approximations to be used in the process to calculate the Solvency Capital Requirement.

+- 5.5.87 In considering such an application, an authorised undertaking shall demonstrate to the competent authority that it can provide its policyholders with a level of protection equivalent to that provided for in the Solvency Capital Requirement in accordance with paragraphs 5.5.3 to 5.5.6. - 5.5.88 When required to do so by the competent authority, an authorised undertaking shall run its internal model on relevant benchmark portfolios and using assumptions based on external rather than internal data in order to verify the calibration of the internal model and to check that its specification is in line with generally accepted market practice.